IHE/RAD.IRA/input/pagecontent/open_study_for_reporting.md

 ### Event-name: DiagnosticReport-open

 ### Trigger Event
-The Application Invoker (e.g. PACS or Worklist Orchestrator) opens a patient's study.
+The Application Invoker (e.g., PACS or Worklist Orchestrator) opens a patient's study.

 ### Examples

 #### DiagnosticReport-open Example Request

 The following example shows a report being opened that contains a single primary study.
 Note that the diagnostic report's `imagingStudy` and `subject` attributes have references to the imaging study and patient which are also in the open request.

 ```text
 POST https://hub.example.com/ HTTP/1.1